ikazim/dv8p/README.md

 When it's finished installing, log out and select your user, click on the cogwheel next to the Sign In-button and select GNOME.

 You're now greeted with classic GNOME.
-It's an eyesore but we'll make it look okay.

-First thing's first, let's remove Ubuntus GNOME environment.
+Since we don't need Ubuntus GNOME evironmen anymore, let's remove it.

 `$ sudo apt-get autoremove ubuntu-session snapd`